 Wyoming’s 97,000 square miles of possibility calls to outdoor enthusiasts of all kinds.
-With so much space to spread out, this state is especially well-suited for camping.
-Whether you are interested in rock climbing, boating, experiencing Western history or anything in between, Wyoming has the perfect campsite for you.
+Camping in the state is particularly enjoyable because of the abundance of space.
+If you are interested in rock climbing, boating, experiencing Western history or anything in between, Wyoming has the perfect campsite for you.
 Read on to see where you should pitch your tent.

 History Buffs will be within walking distance of authentic Western relics at Indian Campground in Northeast Wyoming.
 There, grassy creekside campsites and cabin rentals are a short walk from the town of Buffalo, which has a quaint main street with shopping, an old-fashioned soda fountain, a restored 1925 carousel and Ferris wheel, a golf course and rodeos.